Saturday, August 23, 2025

 2 teaspoons vanilla extract (optional)

-3/4 cup dried cranberries (or raisins, or currants, or 1 cup whole blueberries, or raspberries, or sliced strawberries, or diced peaches, or diced mango, just try something.)
+3/4 cup dried cranberries (or raisins, or currants, or 1 cup whole fresh or frozen blueberries, or raspberries, or sliced strawberries, or diced peaches, or diced mango, just try something.
+But if using fresh fruit, reduce milk to 3/4 cup.)

 Preheat oven to 350 degrees F. Gather all ingredients.
 Mix together dry ingredients (except fruit).
 Beat in eggs and stir in wet ingredients and fruit.
 Spread evenly in a 9x13" baking pan and bake until golden brown, about 40 minutes.
 Serve warm.